waffleio/waffle.io-takeout/INSTALL.md

 On the dashboard in the management ui, you can now click "Check Now" and should see the new update to install.

 ## Migrating from 1.x (self-install) to 2.x (Replicated install)
+_NOTE: Upgrading from Waffle Takeout 1.x to Waffle Takeout 2.x requires an additional configuration step before starting Takeout.
+This is documented in [step 8](INSTALL.md#8-migrating-your-old-database) above._

-Starting with Waffle Takeout 2.x, installation changed to use [Replicated](https://replicated.com) instead of the custom installation bash script.
+Starting with Waffle Takeout 2.x, installation changed to use [Replicated](http://www.replicated.com) instead of the custom installation bash script.
 If you installed Waffle Takeout by downloading a zip file and manually running an installation script, you'll need to migrate to the Replicated installation method.
 You can do that by following the [installation instructions](INSTALL.md#installation) above.

-__NOTE: Upgrading from Waffle Takeout 1.x to Waffle Takeout 2.x requires an additional configuration step before starting Takeout.
-This is documented in [step 8](INSTALL.md#8-migrating-your-old-database) above.__